Does God exist? Straightforward reasons to believe that God is real.

 Where did God come from?
 He really didn't, God just always was.
 Eternity is a term that we finite creatures use to express the concept of something that has no end.
 We think in terms of time, that is how God made us, but He is outside the realms of time.

 God created all matter, He created the universe and everything from its large expanse to the smallest particle.
 God created time when He created the universe.
 Before that, God was simply existing and time had no meaning.
 To ask where God came from cannot really be applied to God in the first place.
+The true attributes of God that are most common include God's omniscience, God's omnipotence and God's omnipresence.
+Also the words omniscience - all knowing, omnipotence - all powerful, and omnipresence - present everywhere; are also not found in the Bible, but these words describe the attributes of God.

 When we think of God in terms like Greek gods, Egyptian gods, sun gods, gods in idols, ancient gods; then we are defining God to an area or object, something inanimate that has no real being about it.
 This makes God very impersonal to us.
-As w continue to look more, we will see how God is real and relevant to us.
+As we continue to look more, we will see how God is real and relevant to us.

 The word 'trinity' is a term used to denote the doctrine that God exists as three distinct persons, Father, Son, and Holy Spirit.
 Each of the persons is distinct from the other, yet identical.
 Each person of the trinity is fully divine in nature, but each is not the total of the other persons of the Trinity.
 The Father is not the Son who is not the Holy Spirit who is not the Father.
 Each is divine, there are not three gods, but one God.
 The doctrine of the Trinity teachs that there exists a single being known as God who is self-existent and unchangeable.
 The word 'trinity' is not found in the Bible but the concept is there.